-In 2015 Mira Calix premiered Inside There Falls, a mixed media installation at Carriagworks, in Australia as part of the Sydney Festival.
-The artwork is multi-sensory large scale installation of paper, sound and movement.
-A blanched new landscape that seamlessly blends technological innovation and organic materials exploring the nature of storytelling.
-Mira invited acclaimed choreographer Raphael Bonachela to participate in the work which incorporated durational performances by members of the Sydney Dance Company.
+inside there falls, Calix’s large scale mixed media installation at Carriageworks in Australia, premiered in 2015 as part of the Sydney Festival.
+The artwork was a multi-sensory installation comprising of over 1.5km of paper,164 channel custom sound system, lights and movement A blanched new landscape that seamlessly blended technological innovation and organic materials, by exploring the nature of storytelling.
+Calix invited acclaimed choreographer Raphael Bonachela to participate in the work which incorporated durational performances by members of the Sydney Dance Company.

-Mira has recently returned from China where she opened the Moving Museum 35, a temporary soundart mixed media installation situated on a public bus.
-Her project was created in collaboration with students based at Nanjing University Of the Arts, and was supported by the British Council, PRS Foundation and JCDecaux, part of the UK in China 2015 cultural exchange program.
-The temporary museum is open to the public daily, in the city of Nanjing, until April 2016.
+In 2016 Calix opened the moving museum 35, a temporary soundart mixed-media installation situated on a public bus in China.
+Her project was created in collaboration with students based at Nanjing University Of the Arts, and was supported by the British Council and JC Decaux, and part of the UK in China cultural exchange program.
+The project ran for three months with the dual function of museum and mode of public transport for mostly blue collar workers.
+It was the first public artwork presented in the city of Nanjing,

 In 2018 Calix exhibited processed-based performance audio visual work titled if or unless? for Good Grief, Charlie Brown! a group exhibition at Somerset House, and a sound installation at The Tower of London, An ambitious multi-channel choral work, with durational performance Beyond The Deepening Shadow – was commissioned to mark the centenary of the end of the Great War, made front page news, and had an audience of over 300 000 in attendance, over a week of evening performances.